-The ScanNCut Print to Cut Activation Card has been out for a while now but to be honest, we didn’t rush out and buy it.
+The ScanNCut Print to Cut Activation Card (for DX machines only) has been out for a while now but to be honest, we didn’t rush out and buy it.
 It was only because we were getting a number of emails from our readers who were having difficulty getting clean cuts that we decided we needed to make the purchase.

 I’m glad we did because I am loving it and it arrived at just the right time because only a few days before, we had bought some Etsy fussy cut digital images to use in our journal making.
 These were going to be the perfect test.